chandankumar994/DevOps-Mastery/7-Kubernetes/4-POD-Examples.md

 ---
 ### Labels and Selectors:
 - Labels are the machenism you use to organize the kubernetes objects.
-- A labels is a key-value pair without ant predefined meaning that can be attached to the ojbects.
+- A labels is a key-value pair without any predefined meaning that can be attached to the ojbects.
 - Labels are similar to tag in AWS as git when you use a name to quick reference.
 - So you are free to choose levels as you need it to refer on environment which is used for dev or testing or production, refer a product group like- Department A, Department B.
 - Multiple label can be added to a single object.